Pat Walker (philanthropist): Organizations named after the Walkers

-Pat Walker's name is used, in her honor, with the following organizations: the Pat Walker Neonatal Intensive Care Unit (Arkansas Children’s Hospital), the Pat Walker Center for Children at the EOA Children’s House, Pat Walker Health Center (University of Arkansas), Pat Walker Center for Seniors (Washington Regional Medical Center), the Pat Walker Teacher Education Program (University of the Ozarks), Walker Elementary School (Springdale), and the Willard Walker Field House (Springdale High School).
+Walker's name is used, in her honor, with the following organizations: the Pat Walker Neonatal Intensive Care Unit (Arkansas Children’s Hospital), the Pat Walker Center for Children at the EOA Children’s House, Pat Walker Health Center (University of Arkansas), Pat Walker Center for Seniors (Washington Regional Medical Center), the Pat Walker Teacher Education Program (University of the Ozarks), Walker Elementary School (Springdale), and the Willard Walker Field House (Springdale High School).

 Awards

-Pat Walker was the recipient of the following awards: American Heart Association Tiffany Award, Distinguished Service Award from the Razorback Foundation, University of Arkansas for Medical Sciences Distinguished Service Award, Helen R. Walton Distinguished Achievement Award from the Walton Arts Center.
+Walker was the recipient of the following awards: American Heart Association Tiffany Award, Distinguished Service Award from the Razorback Foundation, University of Arkansas for Medical Sciences Distinguished Service Award, Helen R. Walton Distinguished Achievement Award from the Walton Arts Center.
 She was inducted into Arkansas Women’s Hall of Fame, and into the Towers of Old Main in 2001 with husband Willard Walker.
 The Walkers were longtime members of the University of Arkansas Chancellor’s Society and the University of Arkansas for Medical Sciences Chancellor’s Society.
 Pat Walker was also an honorary chairwoman for Komen Ozark Race for the Cure.